plantbreeding/BrAPI/Specification/MarkerProfiles/MarkerProfileSearchPost.md

 ### Retrieve Markerprofile Ids [POST]
 + Parameters
-    + markerprofileDbId (optional, string, `993`) ...
+    + germplasmDbId (optional, string, `993`) ...
 The server's internal id for the Germplasm ID, as returned by the **Find markerprofile by Germplasm** service.
-For multiple, repeat the parameter.
+To return multiple markerprofiles, repeat the parameter.
     + studyDbId (optional, string, `111`) ...
 The server's internal id for the StudyDbId
     + sampleDbId (optional, string, `184`) ...
 The server's internal id for the SampleDbId
     + extractDbId (optional, string, `84`) ...
 The server's internal id for the ExtractDbId